-(1) $$\Delta d{jkt} = B_0 + B_1 d{jkt-1} + \sum{i=1}^{N} \alpha_i \Delta d{jkt-i} + \varepsilon_t$$ where d{jkt} is the interest rate differential between regions j and k in period t and where the Δd{jkt-1} term captures the first differences of the interest rate differentials lagged i periods.
-If the coefficient on B_1 is negative and statistically significant, we can reject the null hypothesis of a random walk or a single unit root (i.e, they are integrated of order one, I(1)).
+$$\Delta d{jkt} = B_0 + B_1 d{jkt-1} + \sum{i=1}^{N} \alpha_i \Delta d{jkt-i} + \epsilon_t,$$ (1)

+where d{ikt} is the interest rate differential between regions j and k in period t and where the Δd{ikt-1} term captures the first differences of the interest rate differentials lagged i periods.
+If the coefficient on B_1 is negative and statistically significant, we can reject the null hypothesis of a random walk or a single unit root (i.e, are integrated of order one, I(1)).
 We test this hypothesis by comparing the rates in the core regions of Kanto and Kinki, as well as comparing the rates in those two with those in outlying regions.

-Table 4 presents the Augmented Dickey Fuller (ADF) and Phillips Peron (PP) tests for unit roots - the latter of which is an ADF test that has been made robust to serial correlation by using a Newey-West heteroskedasticity and autocorrelation consistent estimator.
+Table 4 presents the augmented Dickey Fuller (ADF) and Phillips Peron (PP) tests for unit roots-the latter of which is an ADF test that has been made robust to serial correlation by using a Newey-West heteroskedasticity and autocorrelation consistent estimator.
 Regardless of which test we use, the results are quite consistent.
-We can reject the null hypothesis of a random walk at the one-percent or five-percent level in all pairs of regions.
-The results suggest that interest-rate differentials were eliminated quickly between regions (in three months or less) such that there were few profitable opportunities for market participants.
+We can reject the null hypothesis of a random walk at the 1 percent or 5 percent level in all pairs of regions.
+The results suggest that interest rate differentials were eliminated quickly between regions (in three months or less) such that there were few profitable opportunities for market participants.
 This suggests that the capital market was both efficient and showed considerable integration in the short run.